 After the 'Neptune' (iii) landings on 6 June 1944, the Allies and Germans fought a prolonged campaign in the region.
 The German forces managed to prevent the Allies from breaking out of the peninsula into other parts of France for almost two months but in the process suffered heavy casualties.
 Early in July the Allied leadership considered the feasibility of launching combined amphibious and airborne landings at St Malo, Quiberon Bay and Brest to seize ports, but it was decided that such undertakings would be very risky, leading to a decision to attempt them only in the event that the stalemate in Normandy became prolonged.
 British bombers attacked railway yards and fuel storage tanks at St Malo on 17 July, and this raid also caused French civilian casualties.
 Late in July the US forces in the west of the Normandy region launched the 'Cobra' break-out offensive, which led the German positions to collapse.
 Avranches, through which the main roads leading from the west coast of Normandy into Brittany ran, was liberated on 30 July and a German counterattack was defeated on the following day.
 Large numbers of highly mobile US formations and units passed through the town over the next days, and rapidly penetrated ever deeper into the interior of France.

 Patton’s initial plans for the liberation of Brittany involved first cutting off the Germans in the peninsula by driving a force from Avranches to Quiberon Bay.
 His armoured units would then rapidly capture the plateau in the centre of the Brittany peninsula, which would isolate the German garrison in a few port towns, and these towns were to be attacked as the final stage of the operation.
-Lieutenant General Omar N. Bradley, commander of the US 12th Army Group, initially ordered Patton to capture St Malo as part of securing Brittany.
+Bradley initially ordered Patton to capture St Malo as part of securing Brittany.
 Patton did not consider the town’s capture to be important in its own right, and therefore assigned none of his forces to this task.
 Bradley did not object, and Patton gained his agreement to bypass the St Malo area if it proved to be well defended.
 At this time, the Allied intelligence services believed that there were 3,000 Germans at St Malo, and Patton thought that the entirety of the Breton peninsula was held by about 10,000 German troops: these estimates were much lower than the actual size of the garrisons.
 The collapse of the German army in France as the Allies broke out of Normandy early in August led the Allied leadership to change its thinking about Brittany.
 By 2 August General Dwight D. Eisenhower, the Supreme Commander of the Allied Expeditionary Force, believed that the main effort should be encircling the German forces to the south-east of Normandy rather than securing the peninsula.
 Bradley’s views also changed, and by 3 August he preferred that Patton assign only minimum strength to Brittany, and concentrate his main strength for an advance to the east.
 Thus the US VIII Corps, under Major General Troy H. Middleton, was given responsibility for the Brittany operations.

 Major General Robert W. Grow’s US 6th Armored Division led the advance into western Brittany with the object of the rapid seizure of Brest, while Major General John S. Wood’s US 4th Armored Division pushed southward to liberate Rennes and then Quiberon Bay.
 On 2 August all the German Army units in Brittany were ordered to withdraw into the fortified ports, including St Malo, by the headquarters of their parent formation, General Wilhelm Fahrmbacher’s XXV Corps.
 St Malo was attacked by Allied aircraft again on 1 August.
 The US Navy also patrolled the Gulf of St Malo, and US destroyers and PT-boats engaged German coastal craft in the area on several occasions during the early days of August.
 On 3 August, the resistance forces in Brittany were directed to launch widespread attacks on the German occupation forces but at the same time to avoid major battles.
 There were approximately 35,000 armed resistance fighters in Brittany at the time, and these swiftly seized most of the region outside the towns including strategically important roads and bridges.
 The resistance’s control of these areas and transport infrastructure facilitated the VIII Corps' rapid advance, and resistance fighters also guided US forces as they moved through Brittany and undertook some garrison duties.